QUEEN OF THE HILL

 Mizdirection, who won last year's Monrovia by 1 3/4 lengths, was bred in Kentucky by Joseph J. Perrotta out of the Clever Trick mare Deceptive.
-She sold for $50,000 to agent Alex Solis Jr., who manages Jungle Racing, out of the Casse Sales consignment at the 2010 Fasig-Tipton Midatlantic May sale for 2-year-olds in training.
+She sold for $50,000 to agent Alex Solis Jr., who manages Jungle Racing, out of the Casse Sales consignment at the 2010 Fasig-Tipton Midatlantic May sale for two-year-olds in training.

 Never worse than third in her 13-race career, the victory improved Mizdirection's record to 8-4-1 with total earnings of $1,004,621.